MikeMcQuaid/mikemcquaid.com/cv.md

 #### Senior Software Engineer
 I love solving difficult problems to simplify people's lives.

-I live in Edinburgh, Scotland and will not consider relocating for work.
+I happily live in Edinburgh, Scotland and will never consider relocating for work.
 However, I'm happy to work remotely from my home here and travel regularly to anywhere in the world.

-No recruiters, please.
+Recruiters: do not contact me if this is not possible in your organisation.

 ### Personal
 * [{{ site.author.email }}](mailto:{{ site.author.email }})